Reviews You Can Rely On

 Wrist Gaiters

-These help keep drafts out of your sleeves and warm your hands when you don't have your gloves on.
-Wrist gaiters made of thin, sleek materials are better for wearing underneath gloves.
+These help keep drafts out of your sleeves and warm your hands before you slip your gloves on.
+Wrist gaiters made of thin, sleek materials are better for wearing beneath gloves.
 These can cut off circulation or be just downright uncomfortable if poorly designed.
-The Norrona Lofoten, Wantdo Mountain, and Helly Hansen Alphelia Lifaloft have notably effective and comfortable wrist gaiters.
+The Norrona Lofoten, Wantdo Mountain, Moerdeng, and Helly Hansen Alphelia Lifaloft all feature effective and comfortable wrist gaiters.

 RECCO Reflector

 This feature is a growing trend and is becoming an industry standard for all ski jackets.
-If caught in an in-bounds avalanche, the RECCO system could potentially aid ski patrol in finding you faster.
+If caught in an in-bounds avalanche, the RECCO system could potentially aid ski patrol in finding you faster (note that this is not a replacement for avalanche rescue equipment in the backcountry).
 The Arc'teryx Sentinel, the Patagonia Powder Town, the Helly Hansen Powderqueen 3.0, and Alphelia Lifaloft all have a RECCO reflector.

 The Norrona Lofoten is the only jacket in this review with a “Rescue Pocket.”
-This pocket is not actually a pocket, but more a vent in the chest with a mesh backer velcroed to the body of the jacket.
+This pocket is not actually a pocket, but more an access port with a mesh backer velcroed to the body of the jacket.
 The intention is to reach a transceiver on a body harness beneath your shell without having to undo a chest strap on a backpack or fully unzip your jacket.
 When practiced extensively, this innovative feature could improve efficiency in a search.
 Our only warning would be not to use it as a real pocket.

 Conclusion